 Jessica L. Bedoya

-Prior to her time at the NSC, Ms. Bedoya served in the foreign policy and U.S. intelligence community informing, advancing and implementing policies across the Western Hemisphere.
+Ms. Bedoya previously served in the foreign policy and U.S. intelligence communities, informing, advancing and implementing policies across the Western Hemisphere.
 She mobilized international support for key initiatives by working with leaders from governments and the private sector.
-Additionally, she worked at the U.S. Embassy in Bogota, Colombia and has worked in Haiti and the Eastern Caribbean.
+Additionally, she worked at the U.S. Embassy in Bogotá, Colombia, and has worked in Haiti and the Eastern Caribbean.